passaH2O/dorado/docs/source/quickstart/index.rst

 Quickstart
 ==========

-Quick guide to using the `particlerouting` package using the 2 built-in sample datasets.
+Quick guide to using the `dorado` package using the 2 built-in sample datasets.
 The first demo provides an example of how to use the high-level API, while the second shows how functions can be accessed at a lower-level.

 .. include:: demo01.rst